-Online and Offline Organizers
+Offline and Online Organizers

-NTEN creates volunteer organizer roles to increase the number of leadership positions available and actively works to support diverse community members in those roles.
+NTEN creates volunteer organizer roles to increase the number of leadership positions available in the community and actively works to support diverse community members in those roles.
 NTEN regularly reviews and improves our recruitment, orientation, and retention practices to support diverse organizers.
 We support organizers serving successfully in a number of ways, including resources in the Handbook, regular opportunities to learn together, and staff support whenever needed.

-We expect that all speakers recognize that they represent NTEN when presenting in NTEN programs and as such are guided by this Commitment, including but not limited to the presentation materials they use, the examples they include in presentations, the participation expectations they set for attendees, in recruitment of co-presenters, and their use of accessible and respectful language.
+We expect that all faculty and NTC speakers be guided by this Commitment, including but not limited to the presentation materials they use, the examples they include in presentations, the participation expectations they set for attendees, their recruitment of co-presenters, and their use of accessible and respectful language.
 Speakers should use the NTEN Speaker Resource guide to support successful presentations.